In this guide I explain how to disassemble an Acer Aspire 5745 series laptop (I’m taking apart Acer Aspire 5745G-6726).

-STEP1-4: Removing hard drive, memory.
-Accessing CMOS battery and wireless card.
+STEP1-4: Removing the hard drive, memory.
+Accessing the CMOS battery and wireless card.

-STEP 16-21: Disconnecting and removing laptop display panel.
+STEP 16-21: Disconnecting and removing the display panel.

-STEP 26-27: Accessing laptop cooling fan and DC jack harness.
+STEP 26-27: Accessing the cooling fan and DC jack harness.

 Before you start, make sure the laptop is turned off and battery removed.